marshall62/testauth/readme.txt

 Add testauth to PM2's process list: pm2 start testauth
    OR
-   pm2 start testauth -- -c /testauth -h rose.cs.umass.edu -- The necessary args to pass in to testauth.bin
+   pm2 start testauth -- -c /testauth  // The necessary args to pass in to testauth.bin

 In the above command line we need to pass args so that URLs are constructed correctly on rose.
 Apache forwards to node when requests come in on the /testauth path.
-But the proxy is sent the URL as localhost:/3000/testauth/.... rather than rose.cs.umass.edu/testauth which causes the URLs to fail.
-So we pass the correct host and context to the testauth program so that it knows them rather than trying to take apart URLs.
+So we pass the context to the testauth program so that it knows it rather than trying to take apart URLs.

 Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have)